Vkale1/assembly_uploader/README.md

 # assembly_uploader
 Upload of metagenome and metatranscriptome assemblies to ENA

+This is currently running upload to the dev version of ENA

 Prerequisites:
 - Environment with python3
 - CSV metadata file.
 One per study.
 See test/test_metadata for an example.